effector/reflect/Readme.md

 What's the point of reflect?

-It's the API design, that, using classic HOC pattern, makes you write your React components with Effector in effective and composable way.
+It's the API design that, using the classic HOC pattern, allows you to write React components with Effector in an efficient and composable way.

 ### The usual way